-Muharram is the 1st month of the Islamic calendar that based and referred to the migration of the Prophet (PBUH) from Makkah to Madinah.
+Muharram is the 1st month of the Islamic calendar that is based on and referred to as the migration of the Prophet (PBUH) from Makkah to Madinah.
 It is one of the four sacred months, the holiness and sacredness of which confirmed by Almighty Allah in the Glorious Quran.

 Allah says: “Indeed, the number of months with Allah is twelve [lunar] months in the register of Allah [from] the day He created the heavens and the earth; of these, four are sacred.
 That is the correct religion, so do not wrong yourselves during them.”